nightwatchjs/html-reporter/README.md

 [![npm][npm-badge]][npm]
 [![Discord][discord-badge]][discord]

-> **Warning**
-> This package is used internally for the Nightwatch Report.
-Please use this package with caution.
+> This package is used internally by the Nightwatch HTML reporter and it's not designed to be used directly.

 This Repo contains template for HTML and VRT Reporter.